-I will discuss my conclusions about these simulations in terms of the four questions which sprang from my working definition of risk: viz, depends on the context', I think some principles can be stated.
+My conclusions about these simulations are discussed in terms of the four questions which sprang from my working definition of risk; viz:

-"What is the best definition of 'something bad'?", "What is an appropriate time period?", "What is an acceptable level of risk?", and "How should risk be calculated?".
+- "What is the best definition of 'something bad'?";

+- "What is an appropriate time period?";

+- "What is an acceptable level of risk?";

+- "How should risk be calculated?".

 No further comment about the last question is needed since this has been answered, in general terms, above.
-Though my answer to each of the other questions must be 'It
+Though the answer to each of the other questions must be 'it depends on the context', some principles can be stated.